How the Sunflower State Raised the Bar for Statewide Entrepreneurial Ecosystem Development

 • Grow the Capital Base:

-Georgia’s financial institutions, foundations and anchor institutions, government agencies, and private investors have an opportunity to intentionally grow pools of locally controlled capital – like NetWork Kansas’ E-Communities – to meet the flexible funding needs of early and growth-stage entrepreneurs.
-Georgia already has strong organizational assets – like Invest Atlanta, Access to Capital for Entrepreneurs (ACE), NewTown Macon, Small Business Majority, Albany Community Together, and many others – which support small business financing.
-Those organizations need flexible, impact-first investment to grow their financing programs.
+Georgia’s financial institutions, foundations, and anchor institutions, government agencies, and private investors have an opportunity to intentionally grow pools of locally controlled capital, like NetWork Kansas’ E-Communities, to meet the flexible funding needs of early and growth-stage entrepreneurs.
+Georgia already has strong organizational assets, such as Invest Atlanta, Access to Capital for Entrepreneurs (ACE), NewTown Macon, Small Business Majority, Albany Community Together, and many others, that support small business financing.
+Those organizations need flexible, impact-first investments to grow their financing programs.
 Moreover, those organizations need investors who are excited to pilot new capital solutions and products.
-Financial mechanisms like interest-rate buy-down programs and credit enhancement funds – similar to the Georgia Resilience and Opportunity (GRO) Fund – can make financing more accessible for small businesses, particularly in rural and BIPOC communities.
+Financial mechanisms like interest-rate buy-down programs and credit enhancement funds, similar to the Georgia Resilience and Opportunity (GRO) Fund, can make financing more accessible for small businesses, particularly in rural and BIPOC communities.

 • Invest in the Success of Entrepreneurial Infrastructure: